davidepalladino/DNS-UpdaterA/README.md

 Also, you can set the environment variables in the `environment` section.
 These variables take precedence over the `.env` file.

 ## Configuration
 The configuration process depends on the chosen DNS provider.
-The script uses environment variables (under `.env` file) for authentication and other provider-specific settings.
+The script uses environment variables for authentication and other provider-specific settings.
+As described in the Installation section, you can create a `.env` file in the root directory or set the same variables in the `docker-compose.yml` file.

 ### Cloudflare Configuration
 ```env